As a therapist for teens and young adults, I’ve made one comforting discovery: everybody struggles with anxiety sometimes.

-Anxiety is one of those universal emotions - everyone gets anxious from time to time.
+Anxiety is one of those universal emotions.
+Everyone gets anxious!
 Work, school, friendships, sports, there’s no shortage of things we can feel anxious about.

 Some anxiety is normal.
 Most of us find taking a test, going to a job interview, or meeting your date’s parents to be anxiety-inducing.
 When we’re feeling high levels of anxiety most of the time or for issues that are minor, this can be a problem and may even be a sign of an anxiety disorder.

 If you notice your mind running away, here are some strategies that can help.

 If you’re having trouble breathing and your heart is racing, these can be signs that your anxiety is getting into high-gear.
 Instead of thinking that these symptoms are signs of danger, we can think of them as signs that something has triggered our anxiety and we need to take a break.

 Wow, my heart is beating so fast.
 How long have I been clenching my shoulders?
 You know, I think I’m having an anxiety attack.